ho-thanh-und/tp/docs/UserGuide.md

 ### Deleting an interview schedule: `deleteS`

-Deletes the specified schedule from the schedule board.
+Deletes the specified interview schedule from the interview schedule board.

 Format: `deleteS INDEX`